-Although the molasses is already very sweet, I still like to add brown sugar to the syrup to give it more depth and flavor.
+Although the molasses are already very sweet, I would still like to add brown sugar to the syrup to give it more depth and flavor.

 This recipe is based on a simple syrup that always uses a 1:1 ratio of cold tap water and sugar, with added spices and molasses.

-A touch of vanilla is added to bring the whole thing together, and it creates another layer of flavor to the syrup that works perfectly with the rest of the ingredients.
+A touch of vanilla is added to bring the whole thing together, creating another layer of flavor to the syrup that works perfectly with the rest of the ingredients.